himmelblau-idm/site/mkdocs/docs/reference/aad-tool.md

 ## SUBCOMMAND

+**aad-tool _offline-breakglass _[_OPTIONS_]**

+### DESCRIPTION

+Activate or deactivate Himmelblau's offline breakglass mode.

+This command enables temporary offline password authentication when Azure Entra ID is unreachable.
+When invoked, Himmelblau enters a controlled "breakglass" state, allowing cached Entra ID user passwords to be used for login until the TTL expires.

+Breakglass mode can only be activated if it was previously enabled in `/etc/himmelblau/himmelblau.conf` under the `[offline_breakglass]` section.
+If the feature was disabled, calling this command will have no effect, and no password verifiers will have been cached.

+Once activated, Himmelblau will: \* Allow cached Entra ID users to log in using their known password. \* Automatically exit breakglass mode after the TTL expires or once Entra ID connectivity has been restored.

+Use `--ttl` to override the configured duration for this session.
+The TTL value accepts a time unit suffix (`m`, `h`, or `d`) and defaults to the value defined in `himmelblau.conf` if omitted.

+To manually exit breakglass mode before TTL expiry, run: aad-tool offline-breakglass **--ttl** 0

+### OPTIONS

+**-d**, **--debug** **--ttl** &lt;TTL&gt; **-h**, **--help**

+Print help (see a summary with '-h')

+## EXAMPLES

+# Activate breakglass mode for 2 hours aad-tool offline-breakglass --ttl 2h

+# Force disable breakglass mode immediately aad-tool offline-breakglass --ttl 0

+# Use the configured default TTL (from himmelblau.conf) aad-tool offline-breakglass

+Notes: - If `[offline_breakglass] enabled = false` in himmelblau.conf, this command will do nothing. - Himmelblau will not cache Entra ID password hashes unless offline breakglass has been explicitly enabled in advance. - This feature should only be used for emergency access during verified outages.

+## SUBCOMMAND

 **aad-tool _status _[_OPTIONS_]**

 ### DESCRIPTION

 Check that the himmelblaud daemon is online and able to connect correctly to the himmelblaud server

+### OPTIONS

+**-d**, **--debug**

+#### -h**, **--help

+  Print help

+## SUBCOMMAND

+**aad-tool _tpm _[_OPTIONS_]**

+### DESCRIPTION

+Check whether Himmelblau is utilizing the TPM

 ### OPTIONS